gadomski/sbd-rs/README.md

 Endpoints are configured through a web interface, and can come in one of two flavors: email endpoints, where the message is sent as a MIME email attachment, and DirectIP endpoints, where the messages are delivered over a TCP connection to an IP address and port.

 This library includes facilities to read SBD messages stored on the filesystem, and to parse SBD messages coming in on a `TcpStream`.
-At this time, no binary executables are included in this package — it is a library only.

 ## License